wdvr/team-calendar/README.md

 - node.js
 - mongoDB
-- npm-run-all

 run `npm install`

 ## Development server

+You will need 3 processes running:
-run `mongod` in one terminal.
+- run `mongod` to start mongoDB
+- run `node server.js` to run the server (api)

-run `npm start` in another to run both client and server.
+- run `ng serve` to start the client

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files (client and server).

+ports should be configured in environment.ts and environtment.prod.ts

 ## Build